ericvc/Augury/README.md

 own database and visualization dashboard\!
 Some features I hope to implement in the near-future include**:

-  - Satellite telemetry layers, such as NDVI and land use cover, to overlay on the map.
   - A nested/collapsable data frame organized by species (in place of the simple table in the top right of the interface) for exploring individual observation records.
 JavaScript is not my strong suit, but this feature will be a great opportunity to learn from.
   - A picture of each bird species embedded within the hover tooltip.
-  - Additional plots for visualizing trends over time, which I hope will come to mind once the coverage of the database can accomodate them (e.g., seasonal trends).
-  - More query parameters to refine searches.